0zd3m1r/koreader-xray-plugin/README.md

 ## 🎯 What is X-Ray Plugin?

 X-Ray Plugin brings Amazon Kindle's beloved X-Ray feature to KOReader.
-Using advanced AI technology (Google Gemini or ChatGPT), it automatically extracts and organizes:
+Using advanced AI technology (Google Gemini or ChatGPT), it automatically extracts and organizes content while ensuring a spoiler-free experience:

-- 👥 **Characters** - Names, descriptions, roles, occupations
+    👥 Characters - Names, descriptions, roles, occupations

-- 📍 **Locations** - Important places and their significance
+    📍 Locations - Important places and their significance

+    🛡️ Spoiler Free - Intelligent summaries that avoid revealing major plot twists

-- ⏱️ **Timeline** - Key events in chronological order
+    ⏱️ Timeline - Key events in chronological order

-- 📜 **Historical Figures** - Real people mentioned in the book
+    📜 Historical Figures - Real people mentioned in the book

-- 🎨 **Themes** - Main themes and ideas
+    🎨 Themes - Main themes and ideas

-- 📝 **Notes** - Your personal character notes
+    📝 Notes - Your personal character notes

-All data is **cached locally** for offline use and works **without internet** after the initial fetch!
+All data is cached locally for offline use and works without internet after the initial fetch!

 ---